jliagouris/UCDS/syllabus.md

 ## Course Materials
 There is no required textbook for this class.
-After each lecture, slides will be published on the course website, in the "Slides" column of the [lecture schedule](https://jliagouris.github.io/UCDS20/lectures.html).
+After each lecture, slides will be published on the course website, in the "Slides" column of the [lecture schedule](https://jliagouris.github.io/UCDS/lectures.html).
-Further publicly available resources are listed in the course website, under ["Readings"](https://jliagouris.github.io/UCDS20/readings.html).
+Further publicly available resources are listed in the course website, under ["Readings"](https://jliagouris.github.io/UCDS/readings.html).
 Parts of the resources listed there will be given as (non-graded) reading assignments during the course.
 You should be able to access all of these for free when connected to the campus network.

 ## Class Schedule
-The (tentative) lecture schedule is available [here](https://jliagouris.github.io/UCDS20/lectures.html).
+The (tentative) lecture schedule is available [here](https://jliagouris.github.io/UCDS/lectures.html).

 ## Attendance
 Students are expected to attend each lecture either in person or via Zoom.
-According to BU safety guidelines, **the maximum number of students who can attend a lecture in CAS B20 is 22**.
-If this limit is exceeded, students will have to physically attend lectures in rotation (further instructions will be sent via Piazza before the semester starts).
-For those who cannot attend even remotely (e.g. due to different time zones), **all lectures will be recorded and the videos will be posted on Piazza**.
+For those who cannot attend even remotely (e.g. due to different time zones), **all lectures will be recorded and the videos will be posted on [Piazza](https://piazza.com/bu/fall2021/cs591l1/home)**.
 Ultimately, students are responsible for their own learning and, thus, for keeping up with the material.

 ## Grading Scheme